andymeneely/squib/docs/help.rst

 Want to join the mailing list and get notifications? https://groups.google.com/forum/#!forum/squib-testers

+There's no time commitment expectation associated with signing up.
+Any help you can give is appreciated!

+Beta: Using Pre-Builds
+^^^^^^^^^^^^^^^^^^^^^^

 The preferred way of doing getting Squib directly from my GitHub repository.
 Bundler makes this easy.

-Beta: Using Pre-Builds
-^^^^^^^^^^^^^^^^^^^^^^

 If you are just starting out you'll need to install bundler::